Super Bowl III: Third quarter

 The third quarter belonged to the Jets, who controlled the ball for all but three minutes of the period.
 Baltimore ran only seven offensive plays all quarter, gaining only 11 yards.
-Matte lost a fumble on the first play from scrimmage in the second half, yet another demoralizing event, which was recovered by linebacker Ralph Baker on the Colts 33-yard line, leading to Turner's 32-yard field goal to increase the Jets' lead, 10–0.
+On the first play from scrimmage in the second half, Jets defensive end Verlon Biggs forced a fumble on Matte, yet another demoralizing event, which was recovered by linebacker Ralph Baker on the Colts' 33-yard line, leading to Turner's 32-yard field goal to increase the Jets' lead, 10–0.
 Then after forcing the Colts to punt again, Namath completed 4 passes for 40 yards to set up Turner's 30-yard field goal to increase the lead, 13–0.
-On that drive, Namath temporarily went out of the game after injuring his right thumb, and was replaced by backup quarterback Babe Parilli for a few plays.
+On that drive, Namath temporarily went out of the game after injuring his right thumb and was replaced by backup quarterback Babe Parilli for a few plays.
 Namath returned by the end of the third quarter, but the Jets would not run a pass play for the entire fourth quarter.

 Matt Snell said, "By this time, the Colts were pressing.
 You saw the frustration and worry on all their faces."
 After Turner's second field goal, with 4 minutes left in the third quarter, Colts head coach Don Shula took Morrall out of the game and put in the sore-armed Johnny Unitas to see if he could provide a spark to Baltimore's offense.
 Unitas could not get the Colts offense moving on their next drive and they were forced to punt again after 3 plays.